jgibbons-cp/file_mod_challenge/README.md

 1) file_to_change
 2) file_to_append

 In file_to_change change the text of the file.
+The change can be anything - remove/add a character/word or change the whole line etc.

 In file_to_append add another line to the file.